CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 > * CEO, CTO, CIO, CISO, other management.
 > * OSPO, Procurement, Legal staff.

-With the first bits of the EU Cyber Resilience Act (CRA) coming into effect in September 2026, cybersecurity is required to become an important aspect of developing all products with digital elements.
+With the main body of the EU Cyber Resilience Act (CRA) coming into effect in December 2027, cybersecurity is expected to become an important requirement of all CE-marked products placed on the EU market.
 One of the first steps in preparing for the CRA, will relate to mapping out the software dependencies of these products, and ensure that each dependency is _taken care of appropriately_.
 The vast majority (70-90%, according to [Linux Foundation](https://www.linuxfoundation.org/blog/blog/a-summary-of-census-ii-open-source-software-application-libraries-the-world-depends-on)) of these dependencies are Open Source Software (OSS) components, and many of these are likely to get increased scrutiny from manufacturers in order to reduce security-related risks in their products.